One of our favorite times of the year is coming up: the National Restaurant Association’s NRA Show 2015 (#NRAShow).

 ReviewTrackers at the 2015 NRA Show

 Once again, the ReviewTrackers team will be at the NRA Show and we’ll be showing off our powerful solution for monitoring and managing online reviews.
-More than 10,000 business locations are already using ReviewTrackers, and every day our team works hand-in-hand with restaurateurs and F&B execs to help them interpret consumer feedback and customer insights, as well as provide delightful dining experiences to customers.
+More than 50,000 businesses are already using ReviewTrackers, and every day our team works hand-in-hand with restaurateurs and F&B execs to help them interpret consumer feedback and customer insights, as well as provide delightful dining experiences to customers.

 So if you’re going to be at the NRA Show, be sure to look out for the ReviewTrackers team!
 We’re going to be at Booth No. 6666.
 We’d love to tell you more about the kind of technology and data that we’ve developed specifically for the restaurant and foodservice industry.
 You can ask us questions, schedule a demo, or just say hello.
 For more information on what we’re going to be doing for this year’s NRA Show, send us a message and we’ll get back to you right away.